bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Short Quiz  Q1.
 A Distributed Ledger can be very decentralised, cheap to use and fast.

+The [project management triangle](https://en.wikipedia.org/wiki/Project_management_triangle) applies.
 Choose 2 out of 3.
 A fully centralised system is the cheapest and fastest.
 On the other hand, a fully decentralised system is either very costly or very slow.

+In distributed system, the [CAP theorem](https://cryptographics.info/cryptographics/blockchain/cap-theorem/) applies.

 Short Quiz Q2.
 Would you use decentralised or centralised systems for the following use cases and why?